Mrgoodkato/parts_parser/README.md

 Be advised this file has to be in xlsx format and has to be a valid parts downloaded file gathered from the system.

 The file will be converted into a new file in the output folder of this project.
+**(BE ADVISED, if using for the first time, you'll need to create the output folder before using the script)**

 ![image](https://github.com/Mrgoodkato/parts_parser/assets/81311715/5a74c136-ffcb-4140-a965-d4475f5a8ac4)